cdl-geneseo/geneseo-dictionary/C/Cross.md

 # Cross

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cross

 Created by  Unknown User (jmb53), last modified on Nov 19, 2012

 v.
 Pronunciation: Amer. / krɒs1.
 To become initiated in a fraternity or sorority as a brother or sister, respectively.
 “Did the Kappa pledges cross yesterday?”J. Boselli, 2012